Tobi-De/fuzzy-couscous/docs/tips.md

 If there is a setting in `settings.py` or elsewhere that you don't understand, go to the [official django settings reference page](https://docs.djangoproject.com/en/dev/ref/settings/) and press <kbd>Ctrl</kbd> + <kbd>F</kbd> to search for it.
 I used the [django-production](https://github.com/lincolnloop/django-production) package to configure the production settings which I then customized.
-I have removed the package as a dependency but I advise you to go and check for yourself what is available.
+I have removed the package as a dependency, but I advise you to go and check for yourself what is available.

 ## Dynamic web pages